zevireinitz/influencer.dev/README.md

 # Add your name to the list
 Think you (or someone you know) should be on this list?
 Here's how to do that:
 - ⭐ Star this repo (this helps spread the word)
-- 🙋‍♂️ Raise an issue here to send us the details
+- 🙋‍♂️ Raise an issue here with the details

-We can't guarantee that every suggestion will be included, but we'll do our best to include as many qualified candidates as possible, based on the guidelines above above.
+We are currently reviewing each applicant to ensure this list remains a high-quality collection of creators.
+We can't guarantee that every suggestion will be included, but we'll do our best to include as many qualified candidates as we can, based on the guidelines above above.